-Before July, Matt worked a near as multi-faith minister at Seattle University, chaplain on the campus for everyone who was not Catholic.
+Before July, Matt worked as a multi-faith minister at Seattle University, chaplain on the campus for everyone who was not Catholic.

 While completing studies at Pacific School of Religion, where he chose to enter ministry in the United Church of Christ, he did an internship with United Campus Christian Ministries at Stanford.
 He graduated from PSR in 2007.